opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

      * Review the results.json to see all results data including criteria for PASS or FAIL.

-   * Example: OpenStack Interoperability test cases
+   * Tempest and security test cases

-     * Can see the log details in ``osinterop_logs/dovetail.osinterop.tc001.log``, which has the passed, skipped and failed test cases results.
+     * Can see the log details in ``tempest_logs/dovetail.tempest.XXX.html`` and ``security_logs/dovetail.security.XXX.html`` respectively, which has the passed, skipped and failed test cases results.

+     * This kind of files need to be opened with a web browser.

      * The skipped test cases have the reason for the users to see why these test cases skipped.

      * The failed test cases have rich debug information for the users to see why these test cases fail.

-   * Example: vping test case example
+   * Vping test cases

      * Its log is stored in dovetail.log.

      * Its result is stored in functest_results.txt.

-   * Example: ha test case example
+   * HA test cases

      * Its log is stored in dovetail.log.

+     * Its result is stored in dovetail.ha.XXX.out.

+   * Snaps test cases

+     * Its log is stored in functest.log.

+     * Its result is stored in functest_results.txt.

+   * Stress test cases

+     * Its log is stored in bottlenecks.log.

+     * Its result is stored in dovetail.stress.ping.out.

+   * VNF test cases

+     * Its log is stored in functest.log.

-     * Its result is stored in dovetail_ha_tcXXX.out.
+     * Its result is stored in functest_results.txt.

-   * Example: ipv6, sdnvpn and tempest test cases examples
+   * Sdnvpn test cases

-     * Can see the log details in ``ipv6_logs/dovetail.ipv6.tcXXX.log``, ``sdnvpn_logs/dovetail.sdnvpn.tcXXX.log`` and ``tempest_logs/dovetail.tempest.tcXXX.log``,
+     * Can see the log details in ``sdnvpn_logs/dovetail.sdnvpn.XXX.log``.

-       respectively.
-They all have the passed, skipped and failed test cases results.
+     * Its result is stored in functest_results.txt.

 OVP Portal Web Interface
 ------------------------